Afforestation in Japan: Purpose of afforestation

 Many private businesses in the country take part in other afforestation projects as a means of reducing the carbon emissions of the company.
-For example, Shubhendu Sharma opened a forest-production company named Afforestt, which practices what Miyawaki preaches: the introduction to a depleted landscape of “potential natural vegetation,” which is what would naturally occur in that particular place without human intervention.
-In 2010, Shubhendu Sharma cleared the grass from the 75-square-meter backyard of his family home in the city of Kashipur, in India's Himalayan Uttarakhand state.
 Carbon sequestration is a major incentive for businesses to plant seedlings and saplings that will store atmospheric carbon in their biomass as they grow.
 Companies like Japex and Toyota have planted and maintained tree stands beside their plants located across Japan; planting several thousand native trees in an effort to offset carbon emissions.
 Businesses also monitor the health of newly planted tree stands by tracking growth and surveying near-by wild forests as a comparison of how well the new stands are doing.

 Historically, the forests of Japan were not extensively cut as a means of reducing the frequency of landslides and other natural disasters occurring.
 The root structure of the forests held the soil in place and stabilized the ground in an environment that experiences heavy rainfall and earthquake activity.
 In present afforestation projects, trees are used to anchor the soil and reduce the amount of soil erosion undergone by that area.
 A healthy tree stand also restricts the amount of soil disturbance due to rainfall by intercepting heavy precipitation in the canopy and by slowing the rate of run-off with the litter covering the soil.
 The role that the Japanese temperate rainforest plays in the prevention of soil erosion was recognized early on in the history of the nation and continues to be a positive reason to reforest open areas as new tree stands reduce the amount of nutrients lost in an area and allow for a more productive ecosystem.